Co-owning a wind farm or solar park could reduce your energy bills by 23 per cent and it's totally affordable. Here's how.

-This is a one-off payment, which can be spread over 12 months, and you’ll own your share for the entirety of the turbine’s 25 year life span.
+This is a one-off payment, which can be spread over 12 months, and you’ll own your share for the entirety of the turbine’s 25 year or the solar park's 40 year life span.

-Each time Ripple opens a new project, people opt in with their chosen investment until the turbine is fully funded.
-With all the co-owners secured, Ripple then builds the turbine and after a short wait, the members are able to start using their green energy to save money on their monthly bills.
+Each time Ripple opens a new project, people opt in with their chosen investment until it is fully funded.
+With all the co-owners secured, Ripple then builds the turbine or solar park and after a short wait, the members are able to start using their green energy to save money on their monthly bills.

-Their second project, based in Scotland, is now fully funded and on the verge of construction.
+Their second project, based in Scotland, is fully funded and under construction.
 This time it’s a much bigger project with eight turbines, 5,600 co-owners and 19 business members.

-Though the projects so far are in Wales and Scotland, you don’t need to live nearby to become a member and benefit from a turbine’s energy.
+Though the first two projects were in Wales and Scotland, you don’t need to live nearby to become a member and benefit from its clean energy.

 Plus, because unlike a solar panel, you’re not attaching anything to your home, it doesn’t matter if you’re a renter or want to move house.
 Your green energy can move with you, just like a normal energy supplier.

-Is co-owned wind power really cheaper than gas?
+Is co-owned green energy really cheaper than fossil fuels?

 Ripple estimates your bill will be around 23 per cent cheaper overall.
 And with traditional energy costs increasing exponentially, this saving is becoming even greater.